 This is most important when viewing primetime games.
 Take the following hypothetical matchup: LSU (-110) vs. Clemson (+105).
 If the odds for this game are released Monday before a Saturday kickoff, you can bet they'll be different and less gambler-friendly by Thursday or Friday.
 The public could flock to Clemson, which would in turn damage their payout.
 The same could happen for LSU's side.

-Similar logic applies to make college football futures picks.
-If you're betting win totals or trying to handicap the National Championship in advance, the preseason is the best time to do it.
-Once again, this allows less bandwidth for oddsmakers to adjusts based on inbound wagers.
+Similar logic applies to making college football futures picks.
+If you're betting on win totals or trying to handicap the National Championship in advance, the preseason is the best time to do it.
+Once again, this allows less bandwidth for oddsmakers to adjust based on inbound wagers.
 Your goal should always be to spot the most appealing lines yourself as early as possible.

 No singular set of NCAA football betting tips suits everyone.
 You're not looking for a one-size-fits-all solution.
 You just want to suss out a strategy that works for you.
 Let's run through some of the more popular ones in the hopes you stumble across one that works for you.

 Many bettors live by projection models that predict the outcome of a game given the spread and participating teams.
 Most sites will make you charge for access to these, but there are public forecasts, such as those done by FiveThirtyEight, you can check out.